francescagiacco/03-ReedGarvin-Dynamic_web_scraping-_with_RSelenium/README.md

 ## Statement of Contributions

-Reed Garvin and Francesca Giacco prepared the practice material and as well as completed the back reserach on how to operate selenium.
+Reed Garvin and Francesca Giacco prepared the practice material and as well as completed the back research on how to operate selenium.

 Francesca Giacco prepared the presentation slides.
 She also ran the live demo.